 The five stages of grief do not follow a linear model.
-Most people who have experienced loss and grief can testify to swinging wildly between stages and even revisiting ‘early’ stages years down the line.
+Most people who have experienced loss and grief can testify to swinging wildly between stages.
+They also find themselves revisiting ‘early’ stages years down the line.

-Just over a year ago, I was going for my 12 week dating scan.
-I was 40 and pregnant with my fourth child but his was the first pregnancy I had actually been able to enjoy all the way through and my partner and I were both getting excited about finally seeing our little miracle in the scan images.
+Just over a year ago, I was going for my 12-week dating scan.
+I was 40 and pregnant with my fourth child.
+This was the first pregnancy I had actually been able to enjoy all the way through.
+My partner and I were both getting excited about finally seeing our little miracle in the scan images.

-That scan was the start of three weeks of hell going in and out of hospital (including Christmas Eve and New Year’s Eve), waiting for test results, trying to prepare for all eventualities and finally receiving the worst possible news.
-After the CVS done on Christmas Eve, the doctor phoned up on the 29th and told us that our baby girl had Edward’s Syndrom (T18), one of the worst genetic disorders known to man and I was faced with the decision of medical termination.
+That scan was the start of three weeks of hell going in and out of the hospital (including Christmas Eve and New Year’s Eve).
+We were waiting for test results, trying to prepare for all eventualities and finally receiving the worst possible news.
+After the CVS on Christmas Eve, the doctor phoned up on the 29th.
+She told us that our baby girl had Edward’s Syndrome (T18), one of the worst genetic disorders known to man.
+I had to face the decision of medical termination.

-‘Luckily’, my prayers were answered and the decision was taken out of my hands.
+‘Luckily’, my Spirit answered my prayers.
+The decision was taken out of my hands.
 On New Year’s Eve, a final scan revealed that the baby’s heart had stopped and on the 5th of January this year, my angel baby Willow was born sleeping at 15 weeks, on the birthday of my 9-year-old.